alinaraza7/marketing-agent-skill/marketing-ad-expert/references/hooks.md

 # Advertising Hooks

+## Evidence and Claims Rule

+Examples in this file are illustrative unless explicitly identified as real case studies.

+When generating hooks:
+- Never invent statistics, revenue figures, customer counts, conversion rates, testimonials, or performance results.
+- Only use specific numerical claims when they are provided by the user or supported by verified evidence.
+- If an example contains a number purely to demonstrate a formula, treat the number as fictional and do not reuse it as a factual claim.
+- Do not create false urgency, false scarcity, or misleading guarantees.

 ## Purpose of a Hook

 The hook is the first part of an ad designed to earn attention and create enough interest for the viewer to continue watching, reading, or listening.